-Special Note: If a weapon is brought on campus, notify the Security Office at once or whenever there is a safe opportunity.
+Special Note: If a weapon is brought on campus, notify DPS at once or whenever there is a safe opportunity.
 Officers have been trained to respond.
 A decision to run away, duck and cover, or shelter will depend on the situation.
 Emergency information will be sent by the test messaging system and other current communications technology.
 Remain calm, listen, and look for instructions.

 - Building/Campus Evacuation

 Emergency/Critical Incident Evacuation; when a decision to evacuate is made by the SEARK President or proper authority.

 1. Stay calm and speak clearly when communicating!